Rithmomachia: History

 Rithmomachia was at its most popular in the 16th century.
+The Tudor polymath, statesman and publisher of the Geneva Bible, Sir Rowland Hill, published on the game under the title The most ancient and learned Playe, called the Philosopher's Game invented for the honest recreation of Students and other sober persons, in passing the tedious of tyme to the release of their labours, and the exercise of their Wittes in 1562; his house at Soulton Hall also contains a board for the game on a basement parlour or prayer room.

+In 1572 Francesco Barozzi published a version in Venice which was translated into German by Augustus II, Duke of Brunswick.
 It lost its popularity sharply in the 17th century, virtually disappearing as the style of teaching mathematics changed, and Boethius's mathematics was considered old-fashioned and obsolete.
 One issue was that the rules were never standardized, with major variations from teacher to teacher.
 The game partially survived by clinging to the now far more popular chess.
 Gustavus Selenus included the rules of rithmomachia as an appendix in one of his books on chess, and the game persisted as "arithmetic chess" or "numerical checkers" as a side mention in German chess books for some time afterward, a curiosity but a rarely-played one.
 The game was rediscovered in the 20th century by historians of board games such as Arno Borst.

 Gameplay

 Rithmomachia is played on a board resembling the one used for chess or checkers with eight squares on the shorter side, but with sixteen on the longer side.
 The forms used for the pieces were triangles, squares, and rounds.
 Pyramids could be formed by stacking pieces.
 The game was noteworthy in that the black and white forces were not symmetrical.
 Although each side had the same array of pieces, the numbers on them differed, allowing different possible captures and winning configurations to the two players.

 The rules below describe the most common version of the game, played through much of the Middle Ages and Renaissance.
 There was also a variant propounded by Fulke in the 16th century, with significantly different (and somewhat more consistent) capture rules.